Toward a Deterministic Nucleation Theory for Chirality-Controlled Nanotube Synthesis

-Carbon nanotube growth proceeds via crystalline elongation from a nucleation cap—a curved graphene dome formed by incorporating six pentagons into a hexagonal lattice~\cite{Thess1996}.
+Carbon nanotubes (CNTs) hold exceptional promise for semiconductor applications due to their extraordinary electrical conductivity and chirality-dependent band gaps~\cite{Iijima1991,Dresselhaus1995}.
+However, achieving chiral-selective synthesis remains a fundamental challenge in nanotechnology~\cite{Li2024,Yang2022,Hersam2009_Sorting}.
+Chemical vapor deposition with solid catalysts offers a scalable and promising approach toward chirality-specific growth, having produced several CNTs with remarkable enantiomeric purity—including $(12,6)$ at 92\% and $(14,4)$ at 97\%~\cite{Yang2014,Yang2016}.
+Despite these advances, the physical principles governing chiral preference remain poorly understood.
+Moreover, the absence of a predictive theory connecting catalysts to resulting chiralities has impeded systematic extension of this approach to other chiralities~\cite{Brinkmann1999,Li2004,Ding2004,Harutyunyan2009,Liu2012,Xu2018}.
+Nanotube growth proceeds via crystalline elongation from a nucleation cap—a curved graphene dome formed by incorporating six pentagons into a hexagonal lattice~\cite{Thess1996}.
 This cap architecture encodes complete chirality information within its topological structure~\cite{Artyukhov2014,Liu2017}.
 Developing a predictive theory connecting solid catalysts to the chiral outcomes requires addressing two interconnected challenges: deciphering chirality from cap topology, and elucidating how catalysts direct cap formation during nucleation.
 The first is a problem of topological interpretation, while the second involves complex physics of nucleation and catalyst-carbon interactions.
 Resolving these intertwined problems is essential for advancing this important field.

 Here, we address the first challenge by introducing a topological theory that furnishes a mathematically rigorous connection between cap architecture and chirality—expressed as the vector sum rule.
 Building on this theoretical foundation, we then examine the second challenge through the lens of existing experimental evidence, proposing that chiral-selective growth on solid catalysts may be guided by structural matching between the carbon cap and catalyst surface.
 This integrated approach offers a coherent mechanistic framework for understanding the preferential formation of experimentally observed chiralities such as $(12,6)$ and $(14,4)$.